2020 Labor Day Holiday Weekend Around RenoLabor Day Things To Do in Reno, Sparks, and Lake Tahoe

 The variety of "Reno Area Hiking and Walking Trails" ranges from easy urban paths to challenging mountain treks.
 You can choose something right here in the Truckee Meadows or drive to some spectacular hikes in nearby areas.
 Be sure to check the weather forecast before heading out.
 If thunderstorms are predicted, be extra cautious about going high on exposed ridges and peaks like on the Mt.
 Rose Trail.

-Steam trains will be running all Labor Day weekend (August 31 - September 2) at the Nevada State Railroad Museum in Carson City.
-There are regular departures from Wabuska Station from 10 a.m. to 4 p.m. each day.
+Steam trains will be running all Labor Day weekend (September 5 - 7, 2020) at the Nevada State Railroad Museum in Carson City.
+There are regular departures from Wabuska Depot from 10 a.m. to 4 p.m. each day.
 Reservations not required.
-The museum's most recently restored steam locomotive, the "Glenbrook," will be steamed up for Labor Day weekend.
+Due to COVID-19, trains will run with limited capacity.
+Tickets must be purchased at the Admissions Desk instead of the Wabuska Depot.

 Play in the Water